Coatzacoalcos: History

 Coatzacoalcos sits within the Olmec heartland.
 Excavations in 2008 for a tunnel under the Coatzacoalcos River indicate a substantial pre-Hispanic population.

-By the time of the Spanish arrival the area was under Mayan influence.
+By the time the Spanish arrived, Coatzacoalcos was an important center of regional trade and the capital of an extensive polity covering much of the modern Olmeca Region and perhaps reaching into the westernmost portions of the state of Tabasco.
+At some point there was a conflict with the Aztec garrison at Tuxtepec, and Aztec pochteca were later allowed safe passage in order to travel to Tabasco, though it never became an Aztec subject state.
+Nahuas were the predominant ethnicity, speaking the local Isthmus dialect, but the region was also inhabited by many Popolucas speaking Mixe-Zoque languages.
+Small Mixtec and Zapotec populations were reported in the Relaciones geográficas, but not much is known about them.

 In 1522, Hernán Cortés ordered Gonzalo de Sandoval to fund a settlement near Guazacualco.
 Sandoval named it Villa del Espíritu Santo.

 San Martín Tuxtla is an active volcano lying northwest of Coatzcoalcos in the Sierra de los Tuxtlas.
 It erupted in 1664, in May 1793 with large ash falls and lava flows, and most recently in 1796.

 The town was elevated to the category of port in 1825 and the name was changed to Coatzacoalcos.

 The municipality of Coatzacoalcos was established 22 December 1881, with the town as its seat.
 In 1900 the town name was changed to Puerto México.
 In 1911 it was elevated to city, and in 1936 the name was changed to the current Coatzacoalcos.

 On 23 July 1940, Coatzacoalcos welcomed refugees from the Spanish Civil War who sought asylum in Mexico after travelling across the Atlantic aboard the SS Santo Domingo.

 In 1959, the city suffered damage from an 6.4 earthquake.

 Coatzacoalcos became a very important crossroads during the oil boom of the 1970s, connecting the Yucatán Peninsula and oil fields in Campeche to the rest of Mexico and to the port of Salina Cruz in Oaxaca on the Pacific coast.